moumar1/aws-bootcamp-cruddur/journal/week0.md

 Sey up Billing, Alarm with SNS topic sent to email once limit = exceeded.

 Good usage of GITPOD CLI.
 Errors were made but rectified.
+Enabled security best practices.
+Review of Well Architected Framework Tool
+Lucid chart representing the project has been made.
+This will be attached below:

+Enabled AWS Cloudtrail

 # Week 0 — Billing and Architecture